dhutapratama/docs/http-tests.md

 <a name="authentication-assertions"></a>
 ### Authentication Assertions

-Laravel also provides a variety of authentication related assertions that you may utilize within your application's feature tests.
+Lets also provides a variety of authentication related assertions that you may utilize within your application's feature tests.
 Note that these methods are invoked on the test class itself and not the `Illuminate\Testing\TestResponse` instance returned by methods such as `get` and `post`.

 <a name="assert-authenticated"></a>
 #### assertAuthenticated